emb-riscv/specs-markdown/improvements-upon-privileged.md

 Linux kernels, but for hard real-time systems this is generally a no-go, since **interrupt latency** may end up well above tolerable limits.

-### The virtual memory dividing line
+### The dividing line

 Currently there is no clear understanding where the dividing line between RISC-V general purpose and microcontroller devices should be.

-One possible approach is to start by defining what microcontroller devices are not: they definitely are not expected to run Unix-like operating systems.
-Although some projects try to challenge this, it is generally agreed that **Unix-like operating systems DO need virtual memory to operate properly**.
+One possible approach is to start by defining what microcontroller devices are not: they definitely are not expected to run multi-process applications on top of Unix-like operating systems.
+Although some projects try to challenge this, it is generally agreed that **Unix-like operating systems DO need virtual memory and supervisor modes** to properly run multi-process applications.

-After long considerations, the conclusion was that the common and logical dividing line between the RISC-V privileged profile and a possible RISC-V microcontroller profile is the use of virtual memory; as such, **RISC-V microcontrollers are devices that do not implement a virtual memory system**.
+After long considerations, the conclusion was that the common and logical dividing line between the RISC-V privileged profile and a RISC-V microcontroller profile is the use of virtual memory and supervisor modes; as such, **RISC-V microcontrollers are devices that do not implement a virtual memory system or supervisor modes** and are intended to run single process multi-threaded applications.

 ## Improvements upon RISC-V privileged